Gahanna Parks & Recreation

 CORE – AGES 12-14

-For campers who have graduated our other camp programs, LEED (Leadership.
+For campers who have graduated CFCC’s other camp programs, LEED (Leadership.
 Experience.
 Exploration.
 Development.) is a counselor-in-training program that allows teens to give back to the summer camp programs they’re used to.
-Teens go through an application and interview process, for this program, that is similar to that of Camp Friendship Camping Company’s staff.
-Throughout the LEED program, teens get certified in CPR and First Aid, learn the background of Gahanna’s camp programs and what all goes in to planning each week of summer, go through an abbreviated version of Camp Staff training, learn the art of teamwork and experience Camp Friendship Camping Company programs first hand.
+Throughout the LEED program, learn the background of Gahanna’s camp programs and what all goes into planning each week of summer, go through an abbreviated version of Camp Staff training, learn the art of teamwork and experience CFCC programs first hand.
+Teens will also get a change to look deeper into other areas of Gahanna Parks and Recreation, such as aquatics, and learn about other agencies in Central Ohio.

 What kind of staff do you hire for your camps?

-Camp Friendship Camping Company staff are all 18 years old or older, have passed a background check and are CPR, First Aid and AED certified.
-Summer Camp staff are interviewed every year by the Camp Director, along with work history and reference checks.
+CFCC Staff are all 18 years old or older, have passed a background check and are CPR, First Aid and AED certified.
+CFCC Staff are interviewed every year by the Camp Director, along with work history and reference checks.

 What kind of training does your camp staff go through?

 All seasonal Parks and Recreation employees receive training on workplace violence and harassment, accident and emergency procedures, ethics and Ohio laws.
-Summer Camp staff also go through several days of training specific to communication, leadership, recognizing and reporting child abuse, youth development and behavior management.
+CFCC Staff also go through several days of training specific to communication, leadership, recognizing and reporting child abuse, youth development and behavior management.

 How do you transport campers for field trips and pool days?